terrier-org/pyterrier/README.md

 ### Linux or Google Colab
 1. `pip install python-terrier`
-2. You may need to set JAVA_HOME environment variable if we cannot find your Java installation.
+2. You may need to set JAVA_HOME environment variable if Pyjnius cannot find your Java installation.

 ### macOS